 In the shadows…

-A well-known fact about the book of Esther is that not only do we have an undercover agent in the hidden Hadassah, but also God himself does not make his presence obvious.
-He hides between the lines of the story, and his name is not even mentioned once.
+A well-known fact about the book of Esther is that God also hides between the lines of the story, and his name is not even mentioned once.
 However, there are countless clues to indicate his activity behind the scenes.

 This sceptre itself is very significant, and this symbol is mentioned in a few key places in Scripture.
 As usual, the very first mention holds the key to its meaning: